Regret Minimization

 This one is tricky.
 If I have an exceptional career, one that surpasses my expectations, I am unlikely to have major career regrets.

 But if my career is mediocre, I could have many regrets.
 Why didn’t I join company X?
 Why didn’t I move?
-Why didn’t I get an MBA?
+Why didn’t go back to school?
 Why didn’t I pivot to doing Y?

 So what actually happens shapes our regrets in a substantial and unpredictable way.